lmcguckin2947/lmcguckin2947/README.md

   <summary>Intro to CyberSecurity (🔵 Linux Systems)</summary>

 - Freshman Year Spring Semester, 2022
-- Introduced and practiced navigating Linux terminal and directories and editing filing within terminal
+- Introduced and practiced navigating Linux terminal and directories and editing filing within the terminal
-- Practiced safe security principlas.
+- Practiced safe security principles.
-- Created and studdied cybersecurity policies
+- Created and studied cybersecurity policies
 - Completed a few capture the flag activities
 - Worked with symmetric and asymmetric encryption
 </details>